michael2012z/BitBible/markdown/Etheridge/files/Matt.md

 20. And the disciples saw, and were astonished, saying, How in a moment is the fig-tree withered!

-21. Jeshu answered and said to them, Amen I say to you, that if faith were in you, and you did not hesitate,Were not divided; that is, in mind. you should not only do (as) to this fig-tree, but also were you to say to this mountain, Be thou lifted up and fall into the sea, it should be done.
+21. Jeshu answered and said to them, Amen I say to you, that if faith were in you, and you did not hesitate,

 22. And whatsoever you shall ask in prayer and shall believe, you shall obtain.